Primefact number | Edition | Published | Author |

 You can report notifiable plant pests and diseases by one of the following methods:

-Pupae have a smaller appearance to late stage larvae except that they are slightly shorter and more rounded.
+Pupae have a similar appearance to late stage larvae except that they are slightly shorter and more rounded.

 Khapra beetle is almost identical to warehouse beetle, which is established in Australia, and some closely related native beetle species.
-If you find any beetle or hairy larvae fitting the description of the khapra beetle, report it immediately to have it identified by an expert.
+If you find any beetle or hairy larva fitting the description of the Khapra beetle, report it immediately to have it identified by an expert.

 Adult male and female beetles mate immediately after emergence.
 Adult females begin laying eggs shortly after mating, in or near host material and generally lay 50-100 eggs during their lifetime.